JohnMulligan/riley/Readme.md

 example usage: python3 opencv_random_painter.py 5 7 10
 This generates X pairs of symmetrical matrices based on an MxN rectangular matrix, with .png output files.
 I'm currently using it to generate my Desktop background images.

+3) combined_opencv_fabricjs_random_painter.py
+This combines opencv_random_painter.py and fabric_js_random_painter.py
+Outputs:
+rectangular png
+diagonal png
+rectangular fabric.js html file diagonal fabric.js html file
+--Messengers uses a triadic color schema/palette.
+I only discovered this because opencv and fabric.js were producing differently-colored nodes that yet seemed to use the same palette.
+Drove me absolutely nuts until I realized that opencv uses BGR and fabric like everyone else uses RBG.
+But in the process, I punched one of the Riley colors into an RBG color wheel and the complementary colors that fell out of its triadic palette generator were basically the other two colors.
+This means that the transposition of coordinates in the color space between the two frameworks was undone by the rotational symmetry of Riley's palette.